Nagaraj2002/Dynamic-To-Do-List-Creation/README.md

 Use the Application: Add tasks using the form at the top.
 Move tasks between sections by clicking buttons or dragging and dropping.

-## 🌟 Usage

-Clone the repository to your local machine.
-Open index.html in your web browser.
-Add tasks using the form at the top.
-Move tasks between sections by clicking buttons or dragging and dropping.

 ## 🌟 Technologies Used
 HTML

 CSS

 JavaScript

 ## 🌟 Demo